ptmhoang97/jetson-nano/3_YOLOv4_TensorRT/README.md

 python3 eval_yolo.py -m yolov4-tiny-416
 ```
 **Note**
 - You can change "yolov4-tiny-416" to another model.
-Here is list of model:
+Here is list of model detection:
 ```
 yolov4
 yolov4-288